ML-K67-HUST/-Hydraulic-System-Anomaly-Detection/README.md

 - **Storage**: Raw JSON and windowed aggregates are written to HDFS in Parquet for low-cost analytics and historical modeling.

 ---

-### Troubleshooting

-- If Kafka clients cannot connect from your host, check `KAFKA_ADVERTISED_LISTENERS` in `docker-compose.yml` and match it to your host IP.
-- On Windows, ensure Docker Desktop uses WSL2 backend and has enough RAM/CPU assigned.
-- If Spark cannot write to HDFS, verify HDFS is healthy and the checkpoint directories exist (or will be auto-created by Spark).
-- If MongoDB writes fail, verify `MONGO_URI` and that the database/collection names match environment variables.

----

-### License

-MIT